-The Food & Occupational Safety section are responsible for ensuring satisfactory animal welfare standards within the Borough.
+The Environment Safety and Health section are responsible for ensuring satisfactory animal welfare standards within the Borough.

 In order to protect animal welfare the following types of premises dealing with live animals needs to be licensed or registered.

 We will investigate complaints of poor animal welfare or conditions in a commercial business within the Borough.

 If you have a general concern about the welfare of an animal, and want to complain about a business in Dudley Borough, please use the Animal Welfare Advice and Complaints form.

 Alternatively you can report the matter directly to the RSPCA.

 Animal Licensing including pet shops, kennels and catteries, riding schools, zoos, dog breeding establishments and dangerous wild animals.

 Businesses will be inspected as a routine part of the licensing process, this inspection may be undertaken with a vet should the officers decide that it is necessary.

 An Officer will investigate complaints of poor animal welfare or conditions in a commercial business within the Borough.